Eschatologue/CM_wiki/docs/character-creation/quickstart.md

 This D&D uses standard races available to PHB with some additions and changes, refer to [this](../character-creation/race/race.md) for more details.
 There is 9 available race available for choosing.

 ## 3. Choose a Background
 You can choose a pre-written background available on [WikiDot](http://dnd5e.wikidot.com/#toc3), only the Common Background though.

-If you're unsure about which background to choose, this D&D campaign uses the optional Custom Background^PHB.p126^ rule.
+If you're unsure about which background to choose, this D&D campaign uses the optional Custom Background^PHB^ rule.
 Finding a background that fits your character and the setting can be challenging, and the DM prefers to recycle existing backgrounds with added twists rather than create new ones from scratch.
 The details are as follows:

-### Custom Background
+!!! homebrew "Custom Background"

+    #### Skill Proficiencies
-**Skill Proficiencies:** Two of your choice.
+    Two of your choice.

+    #### Languages and Tool Proficiencies
-**Languages and Tool Proficiencies:** Two languages or two tool proficiencies or one language and one tool proficiency.
+    Two languages or two tool proficiencies or one language and one tool proficiency.

+    #### Equipment
-**Equipment:** The equipment package from any [background]:material-information-outline:{ title="Only from Common Background!" }.
+    The equipment package from any [background]:material-information-outline:{ title="Only from Common Background!" }.

     #### Feature: Choose a feature
     Choose a feature from any [background]:material-information-outline:{ title="Only from Common Background!" }.

     #### Feat
     Choose a starting [Feat].
 Even if you choose a pre-written background, the option of a starting feat is still available to you.

+    #### Affiliation
+    You have 5 point to spend between 4 [Affiliation]; Academe, Bohemia, Establishment, Villainny

 [background]: http://dnd5e.wikidot.com/#toc3
 [feat]: feat/feat-starting.md
+[Affiliation]: ../../docs/gameplay/homebrew/affiliation.md

 ## 4. Choosing a Class
 *Main Article: [Classes](../character-creation/classes.md)*